AddSearch/js-client-library/README.md

 defined under the **custom_fields** key.

-Using pre-defined fields is optional, but default [Search UI](https://github.com/AddSearch/search-ui) components display them by default, so they give you visible results faster.
+Using pre-defined fields is optional, but default [Search UI](https://github.com/AddSearch/search-ui) components display them by default, so pre-defined field give you visible results a bit faster.

 Pre-defined fields are: url, title, and main_content.